 Students should apply for assistance each academic year.
-The U.S. Department of Education's Free Application for Federal Student Aid (FAFSA) on the web (www.fafsa.ed.gov) is used to determine eligibility for assistance based on need.
+The U.S. Department of Education's Free Application for Federal Student Aid (FAFSA) on the web (https://studentaid.gov/h/apply-for-aid/fafsa) is used to determine eligibility for assistance based on need.

-The FAFSA must be completed for each academic year.
+It is recommended that the FAFSA must be completed for each academic year that consideration for financial assistance is requested.
 Students should submit their regular or renewal FAFSA so that it is received by the federal processor by the January 1 priority date.
 The FAFSA is available annually by October 1.
 When completing the FAFSA, applicants must enter Saint Leo University's federal school code - 001526.